mausimus/slang-shaders/bezel/koko-aio/docs-ng.md

 **Spot:**<br>
     Simulates external light reflected by the monitor glass.<br>

-**Aspect (active with ambient light or background image only):**<br>
-    If you set retroarch aspect ratio option to full, you have to provide<br>
-    the core aspect ratio to the shader manually via the following parameters.<br>
-    NOTE: The following parameters are ignored when not using ambient lights or background/foreground images.
-    In those cases, use options under "Override content geometry" section.
+**Aspect (applies to virtual screen and bezel):**<br>
+    Manually forces an aspect for the virtual output screen.

     Use -6 for MAME cores that pre-rotates the game (TATE mode)<br>
     With Mame 2003 plus and fbneo cores, koko-aio detects if the<br>
     game is rotated or not without any user intervention.<br>

+    -7 and -8 will take the value as set by the core itself and requires at least retroarch 1.20.
+    -7 will ignore aspect set by the core and returns 1.333 if a background or foreground image is used.

     Aspect Ratio Numerator:
         Setting non positive value here will switch to a predefined aspect ratio from the following list:
          0 = 1.33 MAME
         -1 = 1.55 NTSC
         -2 = 1.25 PAL
         -3 = 8/7  Snes
         -4 = 10/7 Megadrive
         -5 = Uncorrected
         -6 = 0.75 MAME rotated 1.33 games in TATE mode
-    Aspect Ratio Denominator:
+        -7 = Use Core provided Aspect Ratio auto-off -8 = Use Core provided Aspect Ratio always on Aspect Ratio Denominator:
         As long as Aspect Ratio Numerator is positive, this will be used as the denominator of the fraction.